MohdSahbaz/MohdSahbaz/README.md

 <h1 align="left">Hi 👋, I'm Mohd Sahbaz</h1>

 <p align="left">
-  I'm a passionate <strong>Software Developer</strong> with hands-on experience in the <strong>MERN stack</strong> and currently diving deep into <strong>Spring Boot</strong>.
+  I'm a passionate <strong>Software Developer</strong>with hands-on experience in the <strong>MERN stack and Spring Boot</strong>, and currently expanding my skills by learning <strong>Django</strong>.
 I enjoy building clean, modern, and scalable web applications that solve real-world problems.
-I'm constantly learning, exploring new technologies, and striving to become a better developer every day.
+I'm always eager to explore new technologies and continuously improve as a developer.
 </p>

 <hr/>